Trump attacks 'weak' Pope Leo XIV

 Follow our live coverage here.

-WASHINGTON – US President Donald Trump issued a scathing attack on Pope Leo XIV late on April 12, calling him “weak” on crime and “terrible” for foreign policy after the religious leader criticised Trump’s foreign and immigration policies.
+WASHINGTON – US President Donald Trump forcefully criticised Pope Leo late on April 12 in an unusual, direct attack on the leader of the 1.4-billion-member Catholic Church that drew immediate rebuke from believers.

+The president, in an apparent response to the pope’s growing criticisms of the US-Israeli war on Iran and the Trump administration’s hard-line immigration policies, said Pope Leo was “terrible”.

-“Pope Leo is Weak on Crime and terrible for Foreign Policy,” Mr Trump wrote in a lengthy post on Truth Social.
+“Pope Leo is WEAK on Crime and terrible for Foreign Policy,” Mr Trump wrote in a post on Truth Social.

-Pope Leo, who became the first US-born pope in 2025, has emerged as an outspoken critic of the US-Israeli war on Iran that began on Feb 28.
+Catholics on social media quickly lambasted Mr Trump for attacking the leader of their Church, who they believe is the successor of St. Peter, one of Jesus’ 12 apostles.

+“There is no ambiguity about the situation now,” Professor Massimo Faggioli, an expert on the papacy, told Reuters.

 In a speech on Palm Sunday in March at St Peter’s Square inside the Vatican, Pope Leo said God rejects the prayers of leaders who start wars and have their “hands full of blood”, calling the conflict in Iran “atrocious”.